 GREAT PERFORMANCE OUT OF THE BOX WITH SSJ IN OPENEDGE 12

-OpenEdge 12.1 has been released.
-Did you know that it extends Server-Side Join support to Dynamic Queries?
+OpenEdge 12.1 was released.
+Did you know that it extends the server-side join support to dynamic queries?

-OpenEdge 12 introduced the Server-Side Join functionality with the FOR statement.
-In OpenEdge 12.1, you can now also use SSJ with FORWARD-ONLY dynamic queries.
-In this post we take a look at the enhancement.
+OpenEdge 12 introduced the server-side join functionality with the FOR statement.
+In OpenEdge 12.1, you can now use the server-side join functionality with FORWARD-ONLY dynamic queries.
+In this post, we take a look at the enhancement.